 - 1 tablespoon Cornflour/cornstarch

-- ¼ cup Chicken Stock or water
+- ยผ cup Chicken Stock or water

 Instructions

-- Heat a wok on high.
+- Add Garlic, Ginger and Cook Chicken: Heat a large wok on high.
 Once hot, drizzle half the oil around the sides of the wok, so it drips down to the centre.
 Add the garlic and ginger and stirfry for 1 minute, or until fragrant.
+Add the chicken to the wok, and toss through the garlic and ginger, until chicken is just cooked and beginning to colour.
+Remove chicken from wok, onto a separate plate.2 tablespoons vegetable oil, 1 tablespoon Fresh grated ginger, 1 tablespoon Crushed garlic

 Notes